webjocke/cheatsheets/HTML5.md

 Attribute Name | Description
 ---------- | -------------------------------
-width | main tag that contains everything height | main tag that contains everything style | main tag that contains everything src | main tag that contains everything href | main tag that contains everything title | main tag that contains everything alt | main tag that contains everything type | main tag that contains everything rel | main tag that contains everything charset | main tag that contains everything
+width | The width of the element height | The height of the element style | Used to write inline css that is only used for this element src | Used on images, scripts-tags and style-tags to link to the source data for the tag, for example a path to an image or css file href | Makes an a-tag och a button-tag link to a specific url title | The title of an element, creates a tooltip over images on hover, also great for "read website out loud" programs alt | Old way of setting the title of an image, may still have some other functions aswell type | Specifies the type of a linked resource, for example a "text/css"-type rel | Tells the browser how it should see the resource, for example a "stylesheet" charset | Used on a meta-tag inside the head section, lets the browser know that this is a for example "UTF-8" webpage

 ## Tips and tricks
+Use CSS Grid to line elements up!
+Not written yet.

 ### Inline CSS
+Not written yet.

 ### Name the tags yourself
+Not written yet.

-### Importing scripts
+### Importing external resources
-You should always import javascripts at the end of your html document.
-Just before the ending body-tag is recommended.
+You should always import javascripts at the end of your html document, just before the body's end-tag.
+CSS files should be imported in the head section as usual.

+# Great resources
+[Google PageSpeed Insight](https://developers.google.com/speed/pagespeed/insights/) - To meschure a websites loading times and getting tips on how to improve it
+[Official Mozzila HTML Documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) - Info about all of the normal html tags
+[HTML5 Developers Documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Info about all the new functions that HTML5 comes with
+[W3's HTML Syntax Checker](https://validator.w3.org/) - Great for finding unneeded and rendundant elements on a big website

 # Contribute!
 Want to help improve this cheatsheet?
 Just create a pull request and I will look it over :)